krewshul/python_rpc_script/README.md

-### this will create 2 pages in '/var/www/html/' called 'index.html' and 'index.css'
+### this will create 2 pages in '/var/www/html/' called 'index.html' and 'styles.css'

 if wanting to make the page update automatically you can set a crontab timer, or use a blocknotify script in your conf file for it to update every block.
 I prefer running it with